 This was the first short story that I ever completed as an adult; back in 2013 when I had first joined the Houston Writers Guild and attended weekly critique sessions.
 I highly recommend meeting other authors, especially when you’re just starting out in your writing career.

 ‘Blood On The Potomac’ has all my favorite things romance, violence, and a mysterious woman that will kick your ass if you call her the wrong name.
 I had completed a novel, but need to really finesse it (and get through more of volume two) before Mad Girl’s Publishing releases a full length novel based on this story.

-‘Blood On The Potomac’, the first in a series, follows Samantha Locke and Matthew Burke, an assassin and a spy, as they circle the globe with an underground organization searching for the people who killed their loved ones.
-The novel is estimated to be published in 2020 by Mad Girl’s Publishing
+‘Unseen’, the first in a series, follows Samantha Locke and Matthew Burke, an assassin and a spy, as they circle the globe with an underground organization searching for the people who killed their loved ones.
+It’s available on Amazon and Kindle now from Mad Girl’s Publishing

 Blood On The Potomac